beyond-decentralized/AIRport/README.md

 AIRport allows Decentralized Applications to interoperate by providing a relational database and an API framework, backed by transaction log storage.

-More documentation can be found "[here](https://beyond-decentralized.world/)".
+More documentation can be found at [Beyond Decentralized](https://beyond-decentralized.world/)".

 ## How it works